 You may also be surprised by some of the extras that other energy companies offer to new and existing customers.
 For example, some offer home protection plans, which can give you peace of mind when your furnace breaks or you need a plumber.
 Another may offer an option to invest in green energy.
 Maybe you'll even qualify for a free thermostat that can be programmed and monitored remotely by your smart phone.
 Spend some time researching these possibilities.

 Changing energy suppliers can be quite simple.
 For starters, there is no fee or penalty to switch as long as you aren't currently in a contract.
 (You can learn whether you are by making a quick call to your utility company.)
 All you have to do is visit the supplier's website, choose the plan that's best for you and fill out an online form.
-Once you enter your identifying information, including your account number with your local utility company (except for Texas), you are all set and you will receive a notification indicating your start date.
+Once you enter your identifying information, including your account number with your local utility company, you are all set and you will receive a notification indicating your start date.

 What happens after you switch?
 As far as service is concerned, nothing whatsoever!
 That hand-off occurs without any interruption to your service.
 In other words, if you don't tell your family, they will never know you've switched providers — all because the hot water, lights and heat will all keep working as before.